JoeHF/dubbo-spring-boot-demo/README.md

 # dubbo-spring-boot-demo
-This is the demo providing provider and consumer using alibaba dubbo
+This is the demo project using alibaba dubbo to implement micro service.

+## DevOps
+This project enables jenkins as continual integration tool supporting automatic testing and building package after merging code to master.
+Also we use docker hub to upload built service package and keep online service update to date.

-## build project
+## Build project
 1. `mvn -Drat.skip=true clean install`

-## java formatter
+## Format java code
 you need to first format your java code by running `mvn fmt:format`

-## run provider
+## Run Provider service
 run dirrectly
 1. `cd dubbo-spring-boot-demo/dubbo-provider`
 2. `mvn exec:java -Dexec.mainClass="com.joe.provider.DubboProviderApplication"`